megabytesofrem/deimos/SYNTAX.md

 - Floating point: `f32, f64`
 - Pointers: `*type`
 - Arrays: `[]type`
+- User defined structures: `Employee` or `fs::File`

-Generics are not supported yet.
+⚠️ Generics are not supported yet. ⚠️

 ## Import and extern
 - `extern` is used to mark a function, or type as externally defined from C.
 - `import` is used to import a file

-⚠️ `extern` will be deprecated soon when modules are added, and will be repurposed as a modifier keyword.
+⚠️ `extern` will be deprecated soon when modules are added, and will be repurposed as a modifier keyword. ⚠️

 Consider the below snippet which could be part of a bridge to a C API, like SDL2.
 ```lua